Search Console (Webmaster Tools): Getting started

 - Broken links

-Webmaster Tools is an essential part of any website, and it is key to making sure your site is Google-ready.
+Search Console is an essential part of any website, and it is key to making sure your site is Google-ready.

 Webmaster Tools gives you better control over how Google interacts with your website.

 There are a couple of ways of doing this.
 If you already have a Google Analytics account, just click the "alternative methods" tab and check the "Google Analytics" box.

 Failing that, the recommended method is HTML verification.